nortonimperiallabs/nortonimperiallabs/README.md

 Right now we have drafts of the new space bylaws, and the harrassment policy - the hard stuff that isn't fun.
 The fun stuff, like coming up with the new name, finding out what the budget is likely to be, and finding/starting in the new space, hasn't been done.

-The next meeting time is still being determined!
-Go <a href="http://doodle.com/9esfuzxzvxqssand">and fill out this Doodle</a> if you'd like to join in.
+We also have a very excited core of collaboration cohorts constructing our caper.

+The next meeting is on 12/9/13 @ 7PM.
+Location tbd, but probably somewhere really awesome.

 ##\#sfhackerspace on freenode